rgc-exists/GMDocsGenerator/README.md

-# GameMaker Modding Docs Generatir
+# GameMaker Modding Docs Generator
  A GitHub pages documentation generator for GameMaker games (FOR MODDERS, NOT DEVELOPERS)
 ## Please note
 This was made for the game "Will You Snail", and you may need to modify some code to get it to work.